The64thGamer/cheeseepedia/content/wiki/mesa-az-856-s-alma-school-rd.md

 ### 1990s-2010s

-Alma School Rd received {{< wiki-link "Concept Unification" >}} in October 1990,{{<cite 4>}}, but kept the Showbiz Pizza name until at least March 1991.{{<cite 5>}} The 3 Stage was removed in 1998 for a Studio C Alpha (1997).
+Alma School Rd received {{< wiki-link "Concept Unification" >}} in October 1990,{{<cite 4>}}, but kept the Showbiz Pizza name until at least March 1991.{{<cite 5>}} The first showtape played after CU was the {{< wiki-link "CEC September 1990 Show" >}} (one of five stores to get this show).
+The 3 Stage was removed in 1998 for a Studio C Alpha (1997).
 Despite getting Phase 4 in 2009 or 2010, the Coach Chuck logos remained on the sides of the building.
 The store closed on August 24, 2015.
 In 2019, it became a Pratt's Pets store, which it still is as of 2025.